 Uber is an application that connects drivers and riders and offers other transportation services.
 It operates in almost 800 metropolitan areas worldwide.

 Uber used Node.js to build their massive matching system.
-Since Uber was rapidly growing, data processing capabilities of Node.js were an important factor.
+Since Uber was rapidly growing, the data processing capabilities of Node.js were an important factor.

 Why did they go with Node?
 You can read about that in the publication on Node.js at Uber: